 The Company's liability under its credit facility is carried at historical cost in the accompanying consolidated balance sheets.
-Due to market interest rates decreasing during 2020, the Company determined the carrying value of the liability under its credit facility did not approximate fair value.
-The carrying value and fair value of the credit facility as of December 27, 2020 were \$169.8 million and \$172.6 million.
-As of December 29, 2019, the carrying value of the credit facility approximated fair value as the interest rate on the instrument approximated current market rates.
+The carrying value approximated the fair value of the credit facility as of December 26, 2021 and December 27, 2020, as the interest rate on the instrument approximated current market rates.
 The interest rate on the credit facility represents a level 2 fair value input.

-11. Leases
+10. Leases